 In Australia, disclosure of advertised and comparison rates is governed chiefly by:

-• National Consumer Credit Protection Act 2009 (National Credit Act), especially Part 10 of the National Credit Code, mandating inclusion of comparison rates in advertisements for fixed-term loans aimed at personal/domestic use.
+- The National Consumer Credit Protection Act 2009 (National Credit Act), particularly Part 10 of the National Credit Code, requires the inclusion of comparison rates in advertisements for fixed-term loans intended for personal/domestic use.

 Recent regulatory changes and enforcement actions